m0liveira/EDA_tp01/README.md

 - [x] List user rents from linked list
 - [x] List user active rents from linked list
 - [x] List all rents from linked list

+### Graphs roadmap

+- [x] Add vertex to a linked list
+- [x] Add edges to a linked list
+- [x] Create random and dynamic graphs
+- [x] List graphs
+- [ ] Save vertices to database
+- [ ] Get vertices from database
+- [ ] List vehicles in a given radius from the client
+- [ ] Calculate the shortest route to retrieve all vehicles with a battery lower than 50%